Paul-antoineLeTolguenec/uuv_cave_world/README.md

 ## Launch the simulation
-to launch the simulation you just have to go into the terminal and run :
+To launch the simulation you just have to go into the terminal and run :

         roslaunch uuv_cave_world simulation.launch